QinIndexCode/expo-liteDataStore/README_EN.md

 ### Q: How to switch between different versions?

-A: All versions are sourced from the dist directory, ensuring stability in production environments:
+A: The library automatically provides TypeScript support through type definition files.
+You can use the same import path for both JavaScript and TypeScript projects:

-- `import { ... } from 'expo-lite-data-store'` - Recommended use (auto-select)
+- `import { ... } from 'expo-lite-data-store'` - Recommended use
-- `import { ... } from 'expo-lite-data-store/js'` - JavaScript environment
+- `import { ... } from 'expo-lite-data-store/js'` - Explicit JavaScript version (same as default)
-- `import { ... } from 'expo-lite-data-store/ts'` - TypeScript environment

 ### Q: How to handle Chinese sorting?